-If equipped with a key type ignition, while parked and with the parking brake set, try to turn the ignition to LOCK/OFF in each shift lever position.
+While parked and with the parking brake set, try to turn the ignition to LOCK/OFF in each shift lever position.

-- The ignition should turn to LOCK/OFF only when the shift lever is in P (Park). - The ignition key should come out only in LOCK/OFF.
+The ignition should turn to LOCK/OFF only when the shift lever is in P (Park).
+The ignition key should come out only in LOCK/OFF.